What Taxes Do Landlords Need to Pay?

 Something that has seen a great amount of welcome change in recent time is Stamp Duty.
 Simply put, Stamp Duty is a fee that landlords are required to pay if the property they are purchasing exceeds a certain price threshold.

 Whilst Chancellor Rishi Sunak announced a stamp duty holiday in 2020 in response to the financial devastation many are facing in light of the on-going pandemic.
 As it currently stands, this relief on stamp duty is set to come to an end at the close of June 2021 however the potential savings a landlord could realise are not to be ignored even as the deadline approaches.
-During this stamp duty holiday any property under the value of £500,000 will not be required to pay any stamp duty, with a 3% charge being implemented after this amount.
-However, if the property is purchased for £425,000 an 8% fee is applied, with property values of over £575,000 and £1.5m seeing stamp duty rates of 13% and 15% being applied respectively.
+During this stamp duty holiday any property under the value of £500,000 will need to pay a stamp duty rate of 3%.
+However, if the property is purchased for between £500,001 and £925,000 a 8% fee is applied, with property values of over £925,001 and £1.5m seeing stamp duty rates of 13% and 15% being applied above this value.
 It is also worth noting that anyone already in possession of a property, and those seeking to purchase through a buy to let mortgage will face an additional 3% charge in addition to the rates mentioned above.

 Of course this is an opportunistic time to say the least for landlords that are looking to expand upon their rental property portfolio, essentially working to slightly bolster any possible rental yields and capital gains that could later be realised.
 But, despite how this may appear on face value this is also of phenomenal benefit to renters too, seeing landlord place a heavier investment into the rental market and through new rental opportunities alleviating areas where demand outstrips supply, essentially making renting easier for all concerned parties.